847X-Robotics/847X-Robotics.github.io/_posts/2024-02-07-Basic-Motion-Profiling.md

 ![Position and velocity v. time graph](https://i.imgur.com/lN8peLv.png)

 ### Math
 A motion profile is broken into three parts: acceleration, cruising, and deceleration.
-These can be represented on the graph above:
+These can be represented using the same graph from above:
 ![Acceleration, cruising, and deceleration separated](https://i.imgur.com/QMlZ64h.png) To calculate the time and distances for these, we can go back to our basic kinematics equations:
 $$x(t) = x_{0} + v_{0}t + \frac{1}{2}t^2\\